-BATON ROUGE, Louisiana — Consumer and business spending in East Baton Rouge Parish rose by 1.6 percent in September, the fourth month in a row where economic activity was higher than the year before.
+BATON ROUGE, Louisiana — Consumer and business spending in East Baton Rouge Parish rose by 3.9 percent in November.
+It's the sixth month in a row where economic activity was higher than the year before.

 Information from: The Advocate, http://theadvocate.com